Quasar photometric redshifts beyond the spectroscopic coverage: Uncertainty models and redshift distributions in the Kilo-Degree Survey DR5: Conclusions

 It is important to note that this study is based on training data drawn from the overlap between the KiDS and DESI surveys, and therefore does not explicitly probe the additional effects of training–inference domain mismatch.
 As a result, our findings should be interpreted as an upper bound on achievable photo-$z$ performance.
 Future studies could investigate the impact of removing objects with the largest photo-$z$ uncertainties on the reconstructed redshift distribution, as well as explore approximate Bayesian techniques such as Monte Carlo dropout, which are widely adopted in deep learning applications.

-The findings of this work are particularly relevant for forthcoming large-scale surveys such as \textit{Euclid} \citep{Euclid_2022}, the Legacy Survey of Space and Time \citep[LSST,][]{Ivezic_2019}, and the Nancy Grace Roman Space Telescope \citep{Green_2012}, where photo-$z$ estimation will be a critical systematic for cosmological analyses.
-These surveys will rely heavily on precise reconstruction of redshift distributions for weak lensing, galaxy clustering, and cross-correlation studies, often in regimes where training data are incomplete or not fully representative.
-The guidelines and quantitative comparisons presented here provide a practical framework for selecting and validating photo-$z$ uncertainty methods, as well as removing photo-$z$ degeneracies, in these next-generation cosmological experiments.
-In essence, better understanding how uncertain our redshift estimates are brings us one step closer to mapping the Universe with confidence rather than guesswork.
+The main methodological findings of this work are: i) the necessity of multi-component density outputs for capturing quasar photo-$z$ multimodality; ii) the regime-dependent trade-off of Bayesian networks; and iii) the compounded failure under simultaneous extrapolation and missing data.
+We believe they are all relevant for forthcoming large-scale surveys such as \textit{Euclid} \citep{Euclid_2022}, the Legacy Survey of Space and Time \citep[LSST,][]{Ivezic_2019}, and the Nancy Grace Roman Space Telescope \citep{Green_2012}.
+As stressed in Sect.~\ref{sec:discussion}, the absolute performance figures reported here will not transfer directly to such surveys; the relative comparison of uncertainty frameworks is the transferable result.
+These surveys will rely on precise redshift distributions for clustering and cross-correlation studies, often where training data are incomplete or unrepresentative and dedicated calibration is required.
+In this sense the present work is a first step towards the full comparative analysis of calibration pipelines that KiDS quasar photo-$z$ will ultimately require.
+The comparisons presented here provide a practical framework for selecting and validating photo-$z$ uncertainty methods, and for removing photo-$z$ degeneracies, in these next-generation experiments.
+Our eventual aim is to know not only quasar redshifts but how reliable those estimates are, in the regime where spectroscopy is no longer available.
+This will allow us to probe the faintest quasars and turn their full population into reliable tracers of the cosmic web.